 “I suppose, but if I leave the line now there’s no chance at all.
 Right?”

 “Right.
 What are you going to get?”
 I asked, as the line inched closer to the window.

 Someone tapped me on my shoulder, and I turned around.
-It was the kid standing in back of Todd, a really tall redhead guy.
+It was a kid standing in back of Todd, a really tall guy with red hair and freckles.

 “Excuse me, but please don’t crash the line.
 You want something, please go to the end of the line.
 Okay?”

 “I’m not crashing the line because I’m not getting anything to eat.
 I’m just standing here with my twin brother and we’re talking while he waits to get something to eat.”

 “Sorry, I didn’t know that you two are twins, so it looked like you were crashing.
-So you guys are twins?”
+Looks like you guys are identical twins.
+Are you?”

 Todd turned around.
 “Yup, identical twins.
 I’m Todd and this is Tony.”